roleoroleo/sonoff-hack/README.md

 ## Unbricking
 If your camera doesn't start, no panic.
-This hack is not a permanent change, remove your SD card and the came will come back to the original state.
+This hack is not a permanent change, remove your SD card and the cam will come back to the original state.

 ## Acknowledgments
 Special thanks to the following people for the previous projects I started from.